Record Ages of Scale Invariant non-Markovian Random Walks: Introduction

-However, as a general rule, real time series are not only correlated but also exhibit such memory effects.
-When the evolution of an observable is influenced by interactions with hidden degrees of freedom, such as the previous steps of the RW or its interaction with the environment, it cannot be modeled as a Markov process.
-This is typically the case for displacement data from various tracers (microspheres, polymers, cells, vacuoles... ) in simple \cite{franosch2011resonances} and viscoelastic fluids \cite{Krapf2019,Weiss2013,Reverey2015}, soil \cite{Crescenzo2022,sabbarese2020} and air temperatures \cite{brody2002}, river flows \cite{zhang2008,movahed2008}, nucleotide sequence locations \cite{peng1992long,Peng1994} and Ethernet traffic \cite{leland1991high,Fowler1991,leland1993}.
+This is typically the case for displacement data from various tracers (microspheres, polymers, cells, vacuoles...) in simple \cite{franosch2011resonances} and viscoelastic fluids \cite{Krapf2019,Weiss2013,Reverey2015}, soil \cite{Crescenzo2022,sabbarese2020} and air temperatures \cite{brody2002}, river flows \cite{zhang2008,movahed2008}, nucleotide sequence locations \cite{peng1992long,Peng1994} and Ethernet traffic \cite{leland1991high,Fowler1991,leland1993}.
 So far, as highlighted in the recent review \cite{godreche2017record}, almost nothing is known about the record age statistics of non-Markovian processes.
 The only exceptions concern processes amenable to a Markovian process by adding an extra degree of freedom \cite{lacroix2020universal,Godreche2021,Gabel2012}, and a numerical observation in the specific case of the fractional Brownian motion \cite{aliakbari2017records}.
 Here, we provide a general scaling theory which determines the time dependence of the record age statistics of non-Markovian RWs.
 We show that memory effects significantly alter these statistics.
 They are no longer solely governed by the persistence exponent $\theta$, but also by another explicitly calculated exponent, which is the hallmark of non-Markovian dynamics.